Solid-state relay

 • High resistance to shock, vibration and noise.

-• No contact bounce.
+• No contact bounce;

-• Fast on/off time.
+• Fast on/off time ;

-• Low drive power required.
+• Low drive power requirements ;

-• Low electromagnetic interference.
+• Low electromagnetic interference ;

 • Can have multiple outputs;